yenchiah/project-website-template/README.md

 Here are the problems and bugs that I plan to address in the future.
 If you fixed them, please do not hesitate to send me a pull request, and I would be very grateful.
 Please also report problems and bugs in [GitHub Issues](https://github.com/yenchiah/project-website-template/issues).

 - On mobile Safari, the menu on the top will not close after opening it.
 This is because the menu icon on mobile Safari retains focus after a touch event, and the menu relies on the loss of focus event of the icon to close.
-- On Safari, the survey question that asks users to select photos will display the photos in a weired way after clicking on the checkbox.
+- On Safari, the survey question that asks users to select photos will display the photos in a weird way after clicking on the checkbox.
 The reason for this problem is unknown.

 # Future Plans for Feature Enhancement
 Here are several features that I plan to add in the future.
 If you wish to contribute, please email me to discuss the design before submitting pull requests.